desihub/fiberassign/doc/reference.rst

 Target Catalogs
 ------------------------------

 Target catalogs are loaded one at a time and a subset of their data is appended to a global dictionary of target properties.
-Targets in a catalog are assigned to one or more of the internal types (science, standard, sky, safe) based on the DESI_TARGET value and either default or custom bitmasks.
+Targets in a catalog are assigned to one or more of the internal types (science, standard, sky, safe) based on the DESI_TARGET (or other column) value and either default or custom bitmasks.

 Every science target is assigned an integer priority value prior to fiber assignment.
 This integer value is typically the same for objects of the same classification ("QSO", "LRG", "ELG", etc).
 Sky targets effectively have a priority of zero.
-Calibration standards may also be assigned a priority value.
-If a calibration target is **also** a science target (which often means it is listed in multiple input target files), then this object is given the larger of its priority values.
 Each object is also assigned a random "subpriority" value, which is a double precision number.
 When two objects have the same integer priority value, the subpriority is used to indicate which object has a higher overall priority.
 Sky targets are also given a random subpriority value.

 The target properties stored internally in fiberassign are found in the `Target` class for a single object: